jiaqingxie/DeepProtein/Readme.md

 ---

 ## News
+- [12/24] The documentation of DeepProtein is still under construction.
+It's at https://deepprotein.readthedocs.io/
+- [12/24] DeepProtein is going to be supported with pretrained shallow DL models.
+- [12/24] DeepProtein now supports BioMistral-7B model, working on [BioT5+, BioT5, ChemLLM, and LlaSMol]
 - [12/24] DeepProtein now supports four new Protein Language Models: ESM-1-650M, ESM-2-650M, Prot-Bert and Prot-T5 Models for Protein Function Prediction.
 - [11/24] DeepProtein is accepted at NeurIPS AI4DrugX as Spotlight.
+It's under revision at Bioinformatics.
 - [09/24] DeepProtein is online.
-The website is under initial test and construction.

 ---